GIH Board of Directors

-Patricia Doykos, PhD, is Director of the Bristol-Myers Squibb Foundation whose mission is to promote health equity and improve the health outcomes of populations disproportionately affected by serious diseases and conditions.
-Dr. Doykos has over 20 years of experience and leadership in corporate philanthropy, corporate social responsibility and strategic communications.
-She works on strategy, evaluation, communications, policy advancement, and organizational development for the foundation overall and currently leads two national grant programs, Specialty Care for Vulnerable Populations® and Together on Diabetes®: Communities Uniting to Meet America’s Diabetes Challenge.
-She has also developed and led U.S. and international grantmaking and public-private partnership programs for women’s health, cancer, serious mental illness, and global HIV/AIDS.
-In addition to Grantmakers In Health, she is the inaugural chair of the board of the Center for Health Equity at Dartmouth-Geisel Medical School and trustee of Phillips Academy Andover.
-Dr. Doykos holds a bachelor’s degree from Dartmouth College, a master’s from the University of Virginia, and a PhD from New York University in German Studies with concentration in Cultural Studies.
+Patricia Mae Doykos is Director of the Bristol-Myers Squibb Foundation whose mission is to promote health equity and improve the health outcomes of populations disproportionately affected by serious diseases and conditions.
+Ms. Doykos works on health strategy and evaluation for the foundation overall and currently leads two national grant programs, Specialty Care for Vulnerable Populations® and Together on Diabetes®: Communities Uniting to Meet America’s Diabetes Challenge.
+She has also developed and led U.S. and international grant making and public-private partnership programs for women’s health, cancer, serious mental illness, and global HIV/AIDS.
+In addition to Grantmakers In Health, she serves on the board of the Health Working Group of the Social Impact Exchange, the Steering Committee of PolicyLink’s Institute for Health Equity, and chairs the Board of the new Center for Health Equity at Dartmouth-Geisel Medical School.

-Elizabeth A. Ripley, serves as Executive Director of the Mat-Su Health Foundation, which shares ownership and governance in Mat-Su Regional Medical Center.
+Elizabeth Ripley serves as CEO of the Mat-Su Health Foundation, which shares ownership and governance in Mat-Su Regional Medical Center.
 Prior to this, she held numerous positions in the hospital industry that included volunteer management, marketing, hospital foundation development, and hospital administration.
 Ms. Ripley volunteers on a number of advisory boards for corporate philanthropy efforts, has served in leadership positions for the local United Way and chamber of commerce, and has been appointed to Mat-Su Borough boards and task forces related to health issues and economic development.
 Her favorite efforts come through coalition building at the community and state levels to affect a healthier community and state.
-Ms. Ripley has a bachelor’s degree from Western Maryland College and a master’s degree from Yale University..
+Ms. Ripley has a bachelor’s degree from Western Maryland College and a master’s degree from Yale University.